brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 cout << "Hello World!";
 {% endhighlight%}

 But hopefully it was worth it.
 I learned so much from asking this question and delving into this topic, even learning a tiny bit of assembly, a bit about electronics and computers along the way.
 Some might say this is a pointless exercise, why reinvent the wheel?
-But I found it fun and I was just curious to know how an operating systems starts executing code.
-I do find that I have a better understanding how user-space programs work, and I scratch my head a bit less when reading about C++ features that aren't related to algorithm logic, but have more to do with how the code compiles internally.
+But I found it fun and I was simply curious to know how an operating systems starts executing code.
+I do find that I have a better understanding of how user-space programs work, and I scratch my head a bit less when reading about C++ features that aren't related to algorithm logic, but have more to do with how the code compiles internally.

 C/C++ and systems languages in general have a range of features that can only be understood from the bottom up.
 For example when declaring the calling convention of a function.
 Whatever algorithm the function implements will work the exact same way, but the underlying machine code will be different.
-Or another example, move semantics in C++.
-It's hard to understand this concepts without a bit of low-level diving, and I hope that this exercise got you a bit more curious about how things work under the hood.
+Or another example: move semantics in C++.
+One will occasionally stumble across keywords and language features such as these in C/C++ source code and they're impossible to understand without a bit of low-level diving.

-### What's to come...
+### What's to come

 This is the first article in a series of 2.
-Where we accomplish the same thing, but instead of keeping all of our code inside the boot sector, we dive into how to load the rest of the operating system from the disk image.
-Moreover, we set things up so we can run code from a higher-level langauge, in this case C++ and a few other things...
+While the original inquiry is answered, still many questions remain:
+1. What if we want to have code larger than 512 bytes?
+2. How do we compile and use a higher-level language like C++ in this pre-os environment?
+3. Is A.I. going to take over all software engineering jobs in the next 10 years?

+These first 2 questions and more will be answered in second part of this article series...

 # Appendix